 ‘Changing Conflict’ is a 3 hour workshop that has been developed by Helplink’s qualified, insured and Garda vetted Mediators.
 The pilot was originally developed and provided to students across Galway in partnership with the NUIG EXPLORE programme in 2016.

-The aim of the workshop is to provide conflict resolution training to second level students in transition year and/or 5th year (Max participants 32).
+The aim of the workshop is to provide conflict resolution training to second level students in transition year and/or 5th year and third level (Max participants 32).

 The programme can assist students with: